akbaradie/akbaradie.github.io/index.md

 ---

 ## [Coffee Orders Dashboard (EXCEL)](https://github.com/akbaradie/cofee-dashboard)
-I did some practice using **INDEX, VLOOKUP, and conditional statement** in Microsoft Excel.
+Most function in this project were **INDEX, VLOOKUP, and conditional statement** in Microsoft Excel.
 Then, I did EDA by making **pivot tables** from the data.
 Last, I made Sales Dashboard which include: total sales overtime, sales by country, top 5 customers.
 The total sales overtime can be categorized by Roast Type, Size, and Loyalty Card ownership.

 <img src="images/coffee-demo.gif?raw=true"/>